cbourke/CSCE156-Lab07/readme.md

 ### 2.1 Creating the Database

-You will need to "install" the Albums database and data into your own database on CSE.
+You will need to "install" the Albums database and data into your own database.
 In this context, a "database" refers to a collection of related tables and not the database server itself.
-On the CSE database server you only have access to one actual database--the database named after your CSE login.
+On the database server you only have access to one actual database--the database named after your login id.

-1. Open MySQL Workbench and connect to your CSE database by doing the following.
+1. Open MySQL Workbench and connect to your database by doing the following.

     1. From the quick launch menu select "Open Connection to Start Querying"

-    2. Enter the host name (`cse.unl.edu`), username (your CSE login) and enter your sql password; click "OK"
+    2. Enter the host name (`cse-linux-01.unl.edu`), username (your canavs login) and enter your sql password; click "OK"

 2. Open the `albumsDB.sql` file (or copy-paste its contents) into Workbench.
-Change the `LOGIN` to your own CSE login and execute the entire script.
+Change the `LOGIN` to *your* login and execute the entire script.

 ## 3. Activities